pdemeulenaer/my-ds-documentation/docs/documentation/Devops.rst

 - https://community.sonarsource.com/t/is-that-possible-to-use-pylint-with-sonarqube/24874 (also introduces how to mix pylint & Sonar)

-Here is the list of 174 rules used in SonarQube/SonarCloud/SonarLint: https://rules.sonarsource.com/python/type/Bug/RSPEC-930
+Rule explorer: here is the list of 174 rules used in SonarQube/SonarCloud/SonarLint: https://rules.sonarsource.com/python (for Python, but exists also for different languages)